|

 Lean This Snowman Against the Wall

-In the quiet of the snowy street,
+On the quiet, snowy street,

-Where the whistling winds and the snowflakes meet,
+Where whistling winds and snowflakes meet,

 Gently resting against the wall.